cadebrown/old.cade.site/timeline.md

 2020-04 - [Dysmorphic Demiurge - As You Hunger For Pardon](https://www.metal-archives.com/bands/Dysmorphic_Demiurge/3540466961)

-  : i am the lead vocalist, and a producer of the death metal band [Dysmorphic Demiurge](https://www.metal-archives.com/bands/Dysmorphic_Demiurge/3540466961)
+  : I am the lead vocalist, and a producer of the death metal band [Dysmorphic Demiurge](https://www.metal-archives.com/bands/Dysmorphic_Demiurge/3540466961)

 2020-05 - [SLATE (HIP port)](http://icl.utk.edu/slate/)

-  : i was a part-time developer on SLATE for a couple months, and i helped with their effort to port to AMD GPUs/HIP
+  : I was a part-time developer on SLATE for a couple months, and i helped with their effort to port to AMD GPUs/HIP

 2020-03 - ["Design, Optimization, and Benchmarking of Dense Linear Algebra Algorithms on AMD GPUs"](https://ieeexplore.ieee.org/document/9286214)

-  : My first published paper! i discuss my work on MAGMA within ICL@UTK, and a co-authorship with Jack Dongarra
+  : My first published paper!
+I discuss my work on MAGMA within ICL@UTK, and a co-authorship with Jack Dongarra

   : [free pdf](https://www.icl.utk.edu/files/publications/2020/icl-utk-1415-2020.pdf)